thetaxas2468/Football-League-Management/README.md

-Football Leauge:
-Website that the backend of it written in NodeJS(Express) and the frontend part used HTML, CSS, JS, JQuery, Bootstrap and used MongoDB as database.
+Football League Management: Website that has a football league where each league has its own teams and each team has its own players.
+The admin user can add, delete, update and search players.
+Frontend: HTML, CSS, JS, JQuery and Bootstrap.
+Backend: NodeJS (Express Web Application Framework) and MongoDB Database.